 Please accept our heartfelt thanks for your commitment to ACT.
 It's our sincere hope that you continue to be an active participant in ACT in 2020, and beyond!

-2019 Accomplishments & 2020 Plans
+2019 Accomplishments & 2020 Goals

-The Future Issues Work Group continues to drive our industry as the leading forward-thinking group, ensuring we are aware of the 'hard' trends, and determining the 'must-do' issues.
-In 2019, this work group created an 'Internet of Things Deep Dive' report.
-This IoT Deep Dive helps our industry leadership across carriers, agents, and vendors to understand the complex issues across IoT, and understand the impacts for Personal Lines, Commercial Lines, and Life & Health sectors.
-The group is now working on a similar 'deep dive' for Artificial Intelligence ('AI'), which will provide strategic guidance on the rapidly-evolving arena of issues.
+The Strategic Future Issues (SFI) Work Group continues to drive our industry as the leading forward-thinking group, ensuring we are aware of the 'hard' trends, and determining the 'must do' issues.
+In 2019, the work group created an Internet of Things ('IoT') Deep Dive, which created insights into the direction and impacts of IoT on our distribution channel for each channel partner, with specific action for Personal Lines, Commercial Lines, and Life & Health.
+For 2020, we are creating a similar 'Deep Dive' for Artificial Intelligence ('AI').

-The ACT Communications Work Group has continued to improve the content of our monthly 'ACT News' eNewsletter, which is a response to members' call for a concise, targeted insurance news vehicle.
+The ACT Communications Work Group has continued to improve the content of our bi-monthly 'ACT News' eNewsletter, which is a response to members' call for a concise, targeted insurance news vehicle.
 ACT News contains several short articles with links to full stories, videos on ACT focus areas, as well as a calendar of events with live links.
 Subscription requests continue to increase.
 The work group also has subgroups focusing on the ACT website, member best practices, getting the most from ACT, as well as brand and communications strategy.

 ACT continues our primary focus on agents & brokers by active support and participation with User Groups and Associations such as the Applied Client Network, EZLynx AgentLynx, HawkSoft User Group, NetVU, the Nexsure User Group, Partner XE, and others.
-ACT also actively participates with our Carrier partners, by attending their agent council and leadership planning meetings, providing an industry perspective on strategic roadmap development.
+ACT also actively participates with our Carrier partners, by attending their agent council and leadership planning meetings, providing industry perspective on strategic roadmap development.